tongni1975/ipfr/cran-comments.md

 * Fedora Linux, R-devel, clang, gfortran (R-Hub)

 ## R CMD check results
-There were no ERRORs, WARNINGs, or NOTES
+There were no ERRORs or WARNINGs

+check_rhub() created a note about possible word mispellings (Reweighting, Xin, al, et, rebalancing).
+I checked each, and they are spelled correctly.

 ## Downstream dependencies
 There are currently no downstream dependencies for this package